tasmota/docs/Commands.md

 > [!NOTE]
 > Beside results initiated by a command (synchronous) you can get asynchronous results initiated by rule trigger, telemetry event, commands from other source or changed device values.
 Simply put, other messages may precede messages published as a result of your commands.

-For example:
-A `tele/%topic%/STATUS` message (sent every 300 seconds by default) may appear exactly after you issue `Power off` command and before you receive `stat/%topic%/RESULT = {"POWER":"OFF"}` message.
+> [!EXAMPLE] A `tele/%topic%/STATUS` message (sent every 300 seconds by default) may appear exactly after you issue `Power off` command and before you receive `stat/%topic%/RESULT = {"POWER":"OFF"}` message.

 ### ...with MQTT